SPECIALIZES IN B-TO-B

 Stripe offers real-time reporting tools to make managing your business and expenses easier.
 A balance history function allows you to export activity, including payments, refunds, disputes, and more.
 Activity can be viewed for specific periods of time, or individual transactions can be reviewed.
 Reporting is available using Stripe’s online dashboard, or information and data can be imported into QuickBooks for easy reconciliation with your existing QuickBooks accounting software.
 For custom reports, the transaction data is also available through an API, allowing you to customize the information you need to see.

-Stripe payment acceptance has no setup fee or monthly fee.
+Stripe payments acceptance has no setup fee or monthly fee.

-You’ll be charged a fee of 2.9% + $0.30 per transaction for each payment you accept.
+You’ll be charged a fee of 2.9% + $0.30 per transaction for each payment you accept online.

-In addition to the above costs, the may be other fees.
+In addition to the above costs, the may be other fees that Stripe will only charge you if a transaction triggers the fee.
 For example, Stripe has a chargeback fee of $15 per chargeback.
 However, Stripe will refund the chargeback fee if the dispute is found to be in your favor.

 If you accept payment in international currencies, conversion fees of 2% on top of other costs may apply.